staftermath/pysuite/docs/source/user_manual.rst

 Authentication
 ++++++++++++++
 You can authenticate the connection in the same way as drive, gmail or sheets.
-Since the vision service credential file is different from that for drive, gmail or sheets, you cannot authenticate them together:
+Since the vision service credential file is different from that for drive, gmail or sheets, you cannot authenticate them together.
+Additionally, `token` is not required for vision.

 .. code-block:: python

-    vision_auth = Authentication(credential=vision_service_file, token=None, services="vision")
+    vision_auth = Authentication(credential=vision_service_file, services="vision")

 Instantiate Vision Class
 ++++++++++++++++++++++++